$M_{W_R}$ dependence of leptogenesis in Minimal Left-Right Symmetric Model with different strengths of Type-II seesaw mass: Resonant leptogenesis and neutrinoless double beta decay in TeV scale LRSM.

 Equation \eqref{E:17} is defined at temperature $T=M_{i}$.
 The Hubble's constant is given by, $H\equiv \frac{1.66\sqrt{g_{*}}T^{2}}{M_{Planck}}$, where, $g_{*}=107$ and $M_{Planck} = 1.2 \times 10^{19}$ GeV is the Planck mass. decay width is estimated using \eqref{E:8}.
 The efficiency factors $k_i$ can be calculated using the formula \cite{Blanchet:2008pw},

 Equation \eqref{E:18} holds valid for two nearly degenerate heavy Majorana masses and in most general cases $5 \leq K_{i} \leq 100$.
 To calculate the baryon asymmetry parameter, we have used formula \eqref{E:16}.
 The results are shown as a variation of the effective neutrino masses calculated for momentum dependent contributions and heavy right handed neutrino contribution as described below.
-The variations are shown for different values of $M_{W_R}$ and also variations are shown for different strengths of the seesaw mass terms. \\ Talking about neutrinoless double beta decay $(0\nu\beta\beta)$, in this work, we have taken into consideration the momentum dependent mechanisms namely, $\lambda$ and $\eta$ contributions, which are given by the following formulae, \begin{itemize} \item For $\lambda$ contribution, the dimensionless parameter $\eta_\lambda$ is given by,
+The variations are shown for different values of $M_{W_R}$ and also variations are shown for different strengths of the seesaw mass terms. \\ Before delving into the results showing the connection between lepton asymmetry and $0\nu\beta\beta$, we have first determined the value of $\eta_{B}$ corresponding to a range of values of $M_{W_R}$ for both normal and inverted hierarchy and also for $X=0.3,0.5,0.7$ as shown in figures \ref{f:1a} and \ref{f:1b}.